authelia/authelia/docs/security/threat-model.md

 * Prevention against session fixation by regenerating a new session after each privilege elevation.
 * Prevention against LDAP injection by following OWASP recommendations regarding valid input characters (https://cheatsheetseries.owasp.org/cheatsheets/LDAP_Injection_Prevention_Cheat_Sheet.html).
 * Connections between Authelia and thirdparty components like mail server, database, cache and LDAP server can be made over TLS to protect against man-in-the-middle attacks from within the infrastructure.
+* The validity of user session group memberships gets refreshed regularly from the authentication backend (LDAP only)

 ## Potential future guarantees

 * Define and enforce a password policy (to be designed since such a policy can clash with a policy set by the LDAP server).